 For more information, see Set a default host for a Splunk platform instance.

 The default host for a file or directory input

-If you run Splunk Cloud, Splunk Enterprise on a central log archive, or you work with files that are forwarded from other machines in your environment, you might need to override the default host assignment for events that come from particular inputs.
+If you run Splunk Cloud Platform, Splunk Enterprise on a central log archive, or you work with files that are forwarded from other machines in your environment, you might need to override the default host assignment for events that come from particular inputs.

 There are two methods for assigning a host value to data that's received through a particular input: You can define a static host value for all data that comes through a specific input, or you can have the Splunk platform dynamically assign a host value to a portion of the path or filename of the source.
 The latter method can be helpful when you have a directory structure that segregates each host's log archive in a different subdirectory.